Date of Degree

 belief, doubt, False Tagging Theory, lesion, prefrontal cortex, schizophrenia

 Includes bibliographical references (pages 209-250).

 Copyright 2012 Erik William Asp

 Asp, Erik William.
-"A neuroanatomical investigation of belief and doubt." dissertation, University of Iowa, 2012.
+"A neuroanatomical investigation of belief and doubt."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.